 The Asia Institute: Our representative is Bradley Feuling (Bradley.Feuling@asiainstitute.org).
 The Asia Institute specializes in quality programs in Southeast Asia.
 The College of Business has worked with this provider for many years and highly recommends their services for programs going to that part of the world.

 Learn International: Our representative is Chris Lawlor (firstname.lastname@example.org).
-Learn International began as an Irish based provider, but is expanding globally to include Spain, Italy, France, Germany, Czech Republic, Slovakia, Austria, Germany, Belgium, Holland, Iceland, New Zealand, Scandinavia, Japan, Korea, Australia, China, and Brazil.
+Learn International began as an Irish based provider, but is expanding globally to include Spain, Italy, France, Germany, Czech Republic, Slovakia, Austria, Germany, Belgium, Holland, Iceland, New Zealand, Scandinavia, Japan, Korea, Vietnam, Australia, China, and Brazil.
 NDSU faculty highly recommend their quality services.

 IES Abroad: Our current representative is Katherine Jacobs (email@example.com).
 IES has many offices on-site around the world where classes can be held or where students can live in dorm spaces.